 6. Embellish the cube and heart with cardstock flowers made from circle punches and a die-cut hearts stamped with “XO.”

-Here is a variation using a larger Smoothfoam heart and cube.
+Here is a variation of this DIY Valentine project using a larger Smoothfoam heart and cube.
 The chocolate embellishments are 1″ Smoothfoam balls cut in half, then painted and embellished with two paper circles and a rhinestone.

 Create a shabby chic signpost with chalk paint and embroidered letters.